KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

 ![pemkey](/img/create-key-pair2.png)

-I allowed ssh, http and https access when creating the instance
+-I allowed ssh, http and https access when creating the instance

 ![allowed](/img/selected-allow-ssh,http,https3.png)

-I went on to launch an Ec2 instance
+=I went on to launch an Ec2 instance

 ![instancel](/img/launch-the-instance.png)

- then I ssh to my **ubuntu server with the command I got from the
+-then I ssh to my **ubuntu server with the command I got from the

   **ssh tab** of the instance which I executed from my powershell

-   in the key location

-  source download folder on my pc by navigating in powershell open
+in the key location source download folder on my pc by navigating in

+ powershell open

 ![connect](/img/connect-to-the-instance-with-your-pem-key.png)

-I created an elastic ip for my server on the aws console
+-I created an elastic ip for my server on the aws console

 by going to the network and security portion and selected elastic

 ips and selected **allocate elastic ip address** which I then

-associated with my instance and ssh again into my ubuntu server when
+associated with my instance and ssh again into my ubuntu server

-prompted I took yes yo connect and on my server
+-when prompted I took yes to connect and on my server

 ![elasticip](/img/elastic-ip-creation-and-association-to-instance.png)

-I then proceeded to update with **sudo apt update** and upgraded with
+-I then proceeded to update with **sudo apt update** and upgraded

+ with

   **sudo apt upgrade** and installed the **nginx** with